-As remarked in the "A New Set of Control Challenges and the Emerging Control Paradigm of Sequential Resource Allocation Systems" section, an effective real-time controller for the considered RAS must ensure the attainment of some set of performance objectives, typically defined with respect to the timed RAS behavior, while keeping the RAS away from problematic behavioral patterns like the aforementioned deadlock states.
-This last control requirement is frequently known as the RAS behavioral or logical control problem because the corresponding problematic behavior can be effectively avoided by controlling only the sequencing of the relevant resource-allocation events and not their exact timing.
-Furthermore, it is generally accepted by the relevant research community that, due to the stochasticity that is present in the timed dynamics of the considered RAS, any robust solution to the RAS behavioral and performance control problems should rely on some feedback control scheme and not on the open-loop execution of some precomputed plan.
+As remarked in Section II, an effective real-time controller for the considered RAS must ensure the attainment of some set of performance objectives typically defined w.r.t. the timed RAS behavior, while keeping the RAS away from problematic behavioral patterns like the aforementioned deadlock states.
+This last control requirement is frequently known as the RAS behavioral or logical control problem, because the corresponding problematic behavior can be effectively avoided by controlling only the sequencing of the relevant resource allocation events and not their exact timing.
+Furthermore, it is generally accepted by the relevant research community that, due to the stochasticity that is generally present in the timed dynamics of the considered RAS, any robust solution to the RAS behavioral and performance control problems should rely on some feedback control scheme and not on the open-loop execution of some precomputed plan.

-Such a feedback-based controller is presented in Figure 3.
-The depicted control paradigm is an event-driven approach where the applied control function monitors the events taking place in the underlying RAS and commands a certain action sequence in response to these events.
-More specifically, the proposed controller maintains a representation of the RAS state, which enables it to monitor the system status and identify the entire set of feasible actions that can be executed by the system at any given time.
-Hence, this information is instrumental for enabling the controller
+Such a feedback-based controller is presented in Fig. 3.
+The depicted control paradigm is an event-driven approach, where the applied control function monitors the events taking place in the underlying RAS and commands a certain action sequence in response to these events.
+More specifically, the proposed controller maintains a representation of the RAS state, which enables it to monitor the system status and to identify the entire set of feasible actions that can be executed by the system at any given time.
+Hence, this information is instrumental for enabling the controller to determine the scope of its possible responses to a certain event.
+However, the controller must eliminate ("filter out") all those actions that can result in problematic behavior.